alvumu/IGTest-git/input/pagecontent/conformance.md

 3. Satisfies **cardinality** and **invariants** defined in the profiles.
 4. Implements applicable **search parameters** and **operations** (if defined for your use case).
 5. Satisfies any defined **CapabilityStatement** requirements (server/client).

-> See the **Artifacts** page for the full list of profiles and their element tables.

 ## Must Support